Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Reviewed By: FPE Medical Review Board

-The gastrocnemius muscle is the largest and most superficial of the two calf muscles.
+The gastrocnemius muscle is the largest and most superficial of the two calf muscles in the lower leg.

-It forms part of a composite muscle known as the triceps surae with the soleus and plantaris muscles
+Gastrocnemius forms part of a composite muscle known as the "triceps surae" along with two other muscles, soleus and plantaris.

 Nerve Supply: Tibial Nerve (S1, S2)